Rail users set to face major disruption over bank holiday weekend

-The May bank holiday weekend will be blighted by major train disruption between Maidenhead and London.
+The May bank holiday weekend is set to be blighted by major train disruptions.

+No services between Slough and Windsor and Eton Central will run from Saturday, May 5 to Tuesday, May 8, with rail replacement buses between Slough and Windsor and Eton Riverside on Saturday and Monday.

-No trains will run between Maidenhead and Hayes & Harlington on Saturday, May 5 and Monday, May 7, while all lines will be closed between London Paddington and Maidenhead on Sunday, May 6.
+No trains will go from Slough to London Paddington between Saturday, May 5 and Monday, May 7.

-On Saturday and Monday, replacement bus services will run from Maidenhead to Hayes & Harlington, with a reduced train service running from there to London Paddington.
+On Saturday and Monday replacement bus services will run from Slough to Hayes & Harlington, with a reduced train service running from there to London Paddington.

-On Sunday, replacement buses will run between Maidenhead and Ealing Broadway, where passengers will be able to continue their journey on the underground.

-Trains between Maidenhead and Oxford will be running on an amended timetable between Saturday and Monday.

 A Network Rail spokesman said: “Network Rail are electrifying one of Britain's oldest and busiest railways, providing greener, more reliable journeys and improving connections across southern England and South Wales: London and Bristol, including Cardiff, Newbury and Oxford.”